Disa-im/DisaOpenSource/README.md

 ## Contact

-If you have any questions, give us an email at opensoure@disa.im.
+If you have any questions, give us an email at opensource@disa.im.

 ## License